"PNWDigitial.Net" is an open repeater network. But who are we? Well, let's find out . Our club call is WA7DMR. But we are not really a club at all.

 HOW: We have no titles, no rank, no board, no incorporation and no dues.
 We self fund our repeaters, servers, sites and all the overhead of running a large digital repeater network.
 We manage the organization by consensus though at times, a majority on hot button issues.
 We accept donations.

 WHERE: The Pacific Northwest primarily, consisting of our core states of Idaho, Oregon, Washington and British Columbia, Canada.
-We also have some expansion into other states, contiguous or otherwise because our associations over the years with hams, now active in DMR, span the globe; they are special and few.
+We also have some expansion into other states; Montana, Utah and California due to our related activities and associations over the years with hams.

-WHEN: In 2013, our organization began with 2 repeater on Cougar and Baldi under the ownership of NF6C.
-That same year Greg left Washington and KK7TR and AF7PR stepped up with replacement repeaters, so 2 to 50 plus repeaters sprung up over the next 6 years.
+WHEN: In 2013, our organization began in Washington with a c-Bridge and 3 core repeaters in Mazama (NO7RF) and on Cougar and Mt Baldi (NF6C).
+That same year Greg left Washington and KK7TR and AF7PR stepped up with replacement repeaters, so 3 to 70 plus repeaters sprung up over the next 7 years with the help of other repeater owners and donations of labor, hardware and cash.

 WHY: That is harder to pin down.
-Because it is enjoyable, it works well, it's Motorola and we ultimately decided we wished to build out a superior Ham radio network throughout Washington in great part, to service EmComm and other public service organizations.
+Because it is enjoyable, it works well, it's Motorola and we ultimately decided we wished to build out a superior Ham radio network throughout Washington in great part, to provide services to EmComm groups and other public service organizations.

 Future: We look forward to the continued growth of repeaters being added to expand the network.
 PNWDigital.Net is hopeful that we may become more formally organized, be able to chase some of the money that grants and business donations may provide.
-We are working behind the scenes to enhance the network and better support our membership via dynamic web services based on an expansive database.
+We are working behind the scenes to enhance the network capability and better support our membership via dynamic web services based on database support.
 We are always looking for active member support too, be it hardware, repeater sites, Internet, professional expertise or simply via dollar donations.

 CONTACT: PNWDigital.Net Admin Team: firstname.lastname@example.org /// PNWDigital.Net Tech Team email is: email@example.com